 SNAP Outreach Coordination

 In 2012, Connect2Help211, Gleaners, CICOA, and Feeding Indiana’s Hungry all received grants for SNAP outreach.
-IHN facilitated the parties meeting to assure good connections and maximum overall impact from their individual efforts.
+IHN facilitated the parties’ meeting to assure good connections and maximum overall impact from their individual efforts.

-Summer Servings, which provided free, nutritious meals to children in low-income areas during the summer, was underutilized due to lack of awareness of the program.
-From 2011 to 2016, IHN supported new branding and promotions including kickoff press events, yard signs, banners, billboards, door hangers, flyers, radio and TV appearances, bus wraps and an improved website.
+Summer Servings, which provided free, nutritious meals to children in low-income areas during the summer, was underutilized due to a lack of awareness of the program.
+From 2011 to 2016, IHN supported new branding and promotions including kickoff press events, yard signs, banners, billboards, door hangers, flyers, radio and TV appearances, bus wraps, and an improved website.
 We recruited summer VISTAs who canvassed in targeted areas and sponsored an annual summit and small grant program for site sponsors.
 Together, these efforts contributed to an overall 25% increase in meals, yet continuing awareness and access issues led IHN to discontinue active support.

 WeCare Infant Mortality

 The WeCare program, led by the Regenstrief Institute, aims to reduce infant mortality through education and assistance to pregnant women and new parents.
 IHN is partnering with Regenstrief at federally qualified health centers to provide “barrier busters” such as gas cards, bus passes, car seats, emergency food packs and grocery gift cards to help this target population reduce food insecurity and improve outcomes for infants.